s0147492/RMIT-Dynamos/README.md

 The test outcomes for all members of RMIT Dynamos vary, providing multiple different ways of performing in groups and achieving common goals.
 There are a few traits shared by different team members but overall there is quite a variety of personality traits, learning styles and other approaches to working in groups.
 The diversity within RMIT Dynamos should work well in achieving the tasks set out before us.

+---

 ## Ideal Jobs:
+##### by James Phelan

+###### Compare and contrast the ideal jobs for each person in the group.
+This may have changed due to feedback from Assignment 1.
+What common elements are there, if any?
+What differentiates each position from the others, if anything?
+How similar or different are your career plans across the group?

 James: Business Analyst (Planning, data analysis, communication, financial modelling)